suyashskumar/sentiment-analysis/README.md

 # Sentiment Analysis for Brand Monitoring

 This project is a sentiment analysis application that predicts sentiment from text input and provides feedback using a generative AI model.
-It includes a web-based frontend for user interaction and a backend powered by Python and Node.js.
+It includes a web-based frontend for user interaction and a backend powered by Python, Node.js, and MySQL for data storage.

 ## Features

-1. **Sentiment Analysis**: Classifies the sentiment of text as Extremely Negative, Slightly Negative, Neutral, Slightly Positive, or Extremely Positive.
+1. **Sentiment Analysis**: Classifies sentiment as Extremely Negative, Slightly Negative, Neutral, Slightly Positive, or Extremely Positive.
-2. **Feedback Generation**: Provides detailed feedback explaining the sentiment using a generative AI model.
+2. **Feedback Generation**: Provides detailed AI-generated feedback explaining the sentiment.
+3. **Brand Monitoring**: Scrapes and analyzes sentiment from brand-related web pages.
+4. **Database Storage**: Stores user inputs, sentiment analysis results, and monitored brand data.
-3. **Dynamic User Interface**: Includes real-time feedback display and dynamic styling based on sentiment.
+5. **Interactive User Interface**: Real-time feedback display and dynamic UI elements.
-4. **Interactive Sidebar**: Toggleable sidebar for enhanced user navigation.
+6. **History Tracking**: Allows users to view past sentiment analyses.

 ## Technologies Used

 - **Backend**:
-  - Python for sentiment analysis and generative AI integration.
+  - Python for sentiment analysis and AI integration.
-  - Node.js and Express.js for serving the web application and handling API requests.
+  - Node.js and Express.js for handling API requests.
+  - MySQL for database storage.
 - **Frontend**:
-  - HTML, CSS, and JavaScript for the user interface.
+  - HTML, CSS, and JavaScript for UI.
-  - EJS templates for rendering dynamic content.
+  - EJS templates for dynamic content rendering.
 - **Dependencies**:
-  - `scikit-learn` for text vectorization and logistic regression.
+  - `scikit-learn` for text vectorization and classification.
-  - `google-generativeai` for AI-driven feedback generation.
+  - `google-generativeai` for AI-driven feedback.
-  - `datasets` for loading and managing text data.
+  - `praw` for Reddit scraping.
-  - `dotenv` for managing environment variables.
+  - `dotenv` for environment variable management.

 ## Installation